 What is a Prepaid Funeral Plan?

 A Prepaid Funeral Plan is a financial product that allows you to pay for your funeral in advance.
-It is an advanced investment for your funeral services and related expenses in one lump sum or instalments.
+It is an advanced investment for your funeral services and related expenses in one lump sum or installments.

 What is Included in a Prepaid Funeral Plan?